luke-b/Personal-Finance-App/README.md

 Welcome to the Personal Finance App repository!
 This Flutter application helps you manage your personal finances by tracking transactions, setting budgets, and achieving financial goals.

+> [!NOTE]
+> The entire code base has been crafted by the DeepSeek-Coder AI model, tailored to the specifications detailed below.

 ## Features

 - **User Authentication**: Secure login and registration functionality.